talkable/talkable-docs/source/campaigns/campaign_types.rst

 Invite
 ------

-The Invite campaigns are very powerful and versatile.
+Invite campaigns are powerful and versatile.
 They increase the number of new customers by giving anyone an opportunity to invite their Friends from various high traffic locations on the website as well as outside the website.
 You can set up multiple Invite campaigns to run simultaneously.